ajanovski/eprms/README.md

 Project lead: [Vangel V. Ajanovski](https://ajanovski.info)

+## eprms-model

+Contains the JPA entities and model-related classes

 ## eprms-tap

 The first implementation of the EPRMS was developed using the Tapestry 5 web application framework.

 Partially working instance can be compiled from source for testing purposes.